-Source: Morgan Stanley, 31 Jul 2023 (World - MSCI All Country World Index, DM - MSCI The World index; USA - MSCI USA; UK- MSCI United Kingdom).
+Source: Morgan Stanley, as on 31 August 2023 (World - MSCI All Country World Index, DM - MSCI The World index; USA - MSCI USA; UK- MSCI United Kingdom).
 MSCI India index data based on total returns with dividend reinvestment.
 It is not possible to invest directly in an index.
 For Panel 4, FPI is Foreign Portfolio Investors registered with Securities and Exchange Board of India (SEBI), DMF is Domestic Mutual Funds.